NEW: The United States calls shooting down the plane "a brazen and unacceptable act"

 The Turkish Foreign Ministry said Sunday it considers the action to be a hostile act.
 Turkey delivered the message in a diplomatic note to the Syrian consulate in Istanbul, calling the incident “a hostile movement,” ministry spokesman Selcuk Unal told CNN.

-Turkish search-and-rescue teams found the wreckage of the fighter jet in the Mediterranean Sea on Sunday, about 1,300 meters (4,260 feet) underwater, he said.
+Turkish search-and-rescue teams found the wreckage of the jet in the Mediterranean Sea on Sunday, about 1,300 meters (4,260 feet) underwater, Foreign Ministry spokesman Unal said.

 They have not reached the wreck yet, he added.
 There was no word about survivors of the two-man crew.